andyngh/noHiC/README.md

 `step_4_done.txt`: step completion marker

-**Note:** If any of the step of `nohic-clean` failed, you can resume the sub-script with the same command plus the `--resume` flag after fixing the errors and deleting every file in the sub-directory of the previous failed step.
+**Note 1:** If any step of `nohic-clean` fails, you can resume the sub-script using the same command with the additional `--resume` flag after fixing the errors and deleting all files in the subdirectory of the previously failed step.

+**Note 2:** In all noHiC sub-scripts, you can create a `step_*_done.txt` step completion marker containing the word “ok” to deliberately skip a mandatory step, though we do not guarantee that the sub-scripts are executed properly in this case.

-To prepare the clean contigs for scaffolding, we will exclude contigs shorter than 100 kb (as mentioned in [this paper](https://doi.org/10.1038/s41586-023-06062-z)).
+To prepare the clean contigs for scaffolding, we exclude contigs shorter than 100 kb (as described in [this paper](https://doi.org/10.1038/s41586-023-06062-z)).

 ```
 seqkit seq -m 100000 CAMA-C-2.asm.bp.p_ctg.pure.fa -o CAMA-C-2.asm.bp.p_ctg.pure.for_asm.fa